read-write-web/banana-wiki/Scripting-with-Ammonite.md

 ## Fetching and parsing docs

-So first of all we'd like to have one simple function that takes a URL and returns the pointed graph of that URL if successful, or some explanation of what went wrong.
+So, first of all, we'd like to have one simple function that takes a URL and returns the pointed graph of that URL if successful or some explanation of what went wrong.

 A little bit of playing around and we arrive at this function, that nicely gives us all the information we need: